Fulfilment Costs Explained

 Total fulfilment cost (ShipBob)

 ShipBob’s pricing model is reflective of a total fulfilment cost for standard, direct-to-consumer order fulfilment.
-Rather than cluttering your invoice with line items or hidden fees, this pricing model simplifies fulfilment costs by only charging for receiving, monthly inventory storage, and shipping.
-Standard picking and packaging incur no additional costs.
+Rather than cluttering your invoice with line items or hidden fees, this pricing model simplifies fulfilment costs by only charging a single fulfilment fee for picking, packing, shipping, packaging materials, and labour (along with separate fees for receiving inventory, monthly inventory storage, and other add-ons like kitting and returns).

 This simple pricing model helps ensure that retailers avoid any hidden fees or surprise costs during the fulfilment process.